FFI(LOCAL) - STUDENT WELFARE: FREEDOM FROM BULLYING

 Concluding the Investigation

-Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the principal or designee shall take additional time if necessary to complete a thorough investigation.
+Absent extenuating circumstances, the investigation should be completed within ten District business days from the date of the initial report alleging bullying; however, the Superintendent or designee shall take additional time if necessary to complete a thorough investigation.

 Notice to Parents

 If the results of an investigation indicate that bullying occurred, the District shall promptly respond by taking appropriate disciplinary action in accordance with the District's Student Code of Conduct and may take corrective action reasonably calculated to address the conduct.
+The District may notify law enforcement in certain circumstances.

 A student who is a victim of bullying and who used reasonable self-defense in response to the bullying shall not be subject to disciplinary action.